tinacms/tina.io/content/docs/forestry/migrate.md

 ---
-title: Migrate
+title: Migrate from Forestry
 id: '/docs/forestry/migrate/'
+next: '/docs/forestry/media'
 ---

 ## Introduction

 TinaCMS can be added to your site locally.
-When ready, you can push your site to git to allow editing on your live site.
+In this doc, we'll guide through the local setup, as well as editing on your production site.

 ## Getting Started